FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 Clinical Administration

-How it works: no daily logging required.
+How we do it: no daily logging required.

 Your EMR confirms the rest

-AutoBill reads your appointment schedule, encounter timestamps, lab reviews, referral activity, and inbox actions through your EMR’s secure API.
+Our platform reads your appointment schedule, encounter timestamps, lab reviews, referral activity, and inbox actions through your EMR’s secure API.
 It knows which doctor was in which room, which patient was seen, and whether they’re rostered — without anyone entering a single data point.

 AI writes your activity descriptions

 FHO+ requires a daily activity description for indirect care and clinical admin time.
-AutoBill generates it automatically from what actually happened: “Reviewed 14 lab results, processed 3 referrals, completed chart notes for 8 patients.”
+Our platform generates it automatically from what actually happened: “Reviewed 14 lab results, processed 3 referrals, completed chart notes for 8 patients.”
 Every description is unique because it reflects your real work — not a template.
 AI-generated descriptions are proposed drafts.
 Physicians verify clinical accuracy; billing staff handle formatting and submission.

 A day in your practice — every minute documented.